-Magnesium is an essential mineral that has a hand in many vital body functions, for example releasing energy, regulating body temperature, building protein, and stabilizing bone.
+Magnesium is an essential mineral that has a hand in many vital body functions, for example releasing energy, building protein, and stabilizing bone.
 It is also one of several nutrients that helps keep blood pressure within a healthy range.
 And since magnesium is plentiful in vegetables, legumes, and whole grains, it is easy to consume enough if you are eating healthy food.

 Magnesium's functions include:

 Recommended Dietary Allowance